dfrappart/Terra-AZModuletest/Modules/48 Azure Monitor Metric Alert Rule/readme.md

-#This module deploys an Azure Monitor Action Group
+#This module deploys an Azure Monitor Metric alert rule